florisvanvugt/omega_cpp_py/readme.md

 # Omega C++ / Python code

+This code is based heavily on code developed by Mathilde Chaplain as part of her internship at the Motor Control Lab.
+The code is built on the Omega robot drivers which you can download from the manufacturer (`dhd-3.2.2.1466-linux-x86_64.tar.gz`).

 This is a simple interface for the Omega Robot.
-Here are implemented the Extreme Test and the Perceptual Test.
-It is implemented in Python 2 but the part which controls the robot is still in C++
+It is implemented in Python 2 but the part which controls the robot is still in C++.

 ## Requirements